All the energy we ever need.

 Solar distillation – old news!

 Earliest recorded solar stills are from mid 18 century – miners in Las Salinas, Chile got their drinking water from solar stills in 1870.
+See picture above.
 Today solar stills still are a niche product, since filters and deep groundwater wells provide fresh water in most places.
 There are many different solar stills, most of them are not available on the market.

 Distillation of water is quite simple.
 A black box with a sloping glass cover and a collection gutter – that is a traditional basin solar still, just as the picture from Las Salinas shows